 Made Hotel (Mid-range) – Very chic/trendy with a younger crowd.
 Many consider Made Hotel to be one of the best boutique hotels in New York City.

-The New Yorker (Budget): Technically The New Yorker is considered a part of Hell’s Kitchen, but the property is right on the border of Midtown South.
+The New Yorker (Budget): Technically, The New Yorker is considered a part of Hell’s Kitchen, but the property is right on the border of Midtown South.
 The New Yorker is easily one of the most iconic places to stay in New York City.
 It is also probably one of the top 5 most popular places to stay in NYC for its reasonable price and prime location.

-Located right across the street from Pennsylvania Station (a major subway hub), staying here will give you easy subway access to the rest of New York.
+Located right across the street from Pennsylvania Station (a major subway station), staying here will give you easy subway access to the rest of New York.
 Additionally, I can personally attest to the Tick Tock diner right below them!

 NYC tip: Breakfast food is the best to eat at diners.

-Best Things to do in Midtown South, Manhattan
+Best Things to Do in Midtown South, Manhattan

 The Midtown South neighborhood is right next to most of the main NYC attractions!
-This area also will put you closer to authentic places to eat and give you great access to subway lines in this area making it very easy to get around!
+This area also will put you closer to authentic places to eat and give you great access to subway lines in this area, making it very easy to get around!

-Some top attractions in Midtown South and NoMad include Bryant Park, The Empire State Building, Grand Central Terminal, The New York Public Library, Summit One (the newest NYC observation deck), the Macy’s Flagship Store (fun fact: I used to work here when I was in college), and Madison Square Garden to name a few.
+Some top attractions in Midtown South and NoMad include Bryant Park, The Empire State Building, Grand Central Terminal, The New York Public Library, Madison Square Park, Summit One (the newest NYC observation deck), the Macy’s Flagship Store (fun fact: I used to work here when I was in college), and Madison Square Garden to name a few.
 You really can’t go wrong with this area!

 Best Places to Stay in Times Square – New York First-Timers & Theater